csci-362-02-2020/New-Leaf/readme.md

 ## Quickstart

-1. Clone this repository and change directory into TestAutomation
+1. Clone this repository and change directory into the created repository and then TestAutomation

 `git clone https://github.com/csci-362-02-2020/New-Leaf`

+`cd New-Leaf`

 `cd TestAutomation`